Ollama Herd vs Bifrost

 They operate at different layers and could coexist in a hybrid setup.
 Bifrost handles cloud API traffic at the infrastructure level, while Herd handles local fleet routing.
 An application could route to Bifrost for cloud models and to Herd for local models, using each where it excels.

-Herd uses 7 hardware-aware signals (VRAM, thermal state, queue depth, memory pressure, model affinity, learned capacity, latency) while Bifrost monitors 3 API-level metrics (latency, error rate, throughput).
+Herd uses 7 hardware-aware signals (VRAM, thermal state, queue depth, memory pressure, model affinity, learned capacity, latency, session affinity) while Bifrost monitors 3 API-level metrics (latency, error rate, throughput).
 Herd makes routing decisions based on physical device state, not just endpoint response metrics.

 No. Ollama Herd includes a built-in 8-tab dashboard for fleet health, routing decisions, model distribution, and device metrics.
 No external monitoring stack needed.